MeMARI-workshop/MeMARI-workshop.github.io/index.md

 # Memory in Artificial and Real Intelligence (MemARI)

 MemARI is a [NeurIPS 2022](https://neurips.cc/Conferences/2022) workshop.
+Contact us via our Google Group (memari-workshop@googlegroups.com or https://groups.google.com/g/memari-workshop).

 ## About